Chapter Three

 The door was open.

-I’m an idiot, she thought hopelessly.
+I’m an idiot!
 It had been closed when she had come home, and she left it open.

 The men drew two bulky handguns and turned back into the room.
 Fable ducked down, trying to control her breathing.
 She desperately wished she had a gun of her own—instead of just her father’s knife.